Skip to content

 1. Server-provided — The agent host declares containers on each agent via AgentInfo.customizations.
 When a session is created, the host resolves the containers, parses their contents, and exposes the result in SessionState.customizations.

-2. Client-provided — The active client contributes ClientPluginCustomization entries via SessionActiveClient.customizations (a PluginCustomization with an optional nonce).
+2. Client-provided — An active client contributes ClientPluginCustomization entries via SessionActiveClient.customizations (a PluginCustomization with an optional nonce).
 The host MAY parse the published plugin and surface it (with its children) in the session's top-level list.

 Clients publish in Open Plugins shape only.
 They MAY synthesize a virtual plugin in memory if their real source is on disk; mapping a workspace location to a physical directory is the host's job, not the client's.